FBI files on Michael Jackson: Content

-Part one: FBI monitoring tabloid articles on Jackson
+Part one: British tabloid articles regarding an alleged indecent phone call with a child

-Part one consists of 10 pages, primarily legal documents and tabloid newspaper clippings.
+Part one consists of 10 pages, primarily legal documents and tabloid newspaper clippings, internal FBI correspondence, and a copy of Section 43 of the United Kingdom's Telecommunications Act 1984.
 The clippings allege that Jackson and the British DJ Terance George had phone sex in 1979 when Jackson was 20 and George was 13.
 The FBI files show that it was George who contacted Jackson and that George had attempted to rekindle his friendship with Jackson when he visited London but was rebuffed by Jackson's security.

-In 2003, 10 years after George accused Jackson, he recalled his 1979 interview with him in Louis Theroux’s documentary Louis, Martin & Michael.
-He said the allegation was made "without my authority" and had developed from a close friend who "knew about the story".
-George told Theroux that "the majority" of the allegations were true, but that the newspapers had "twisted" and sensationalized them.
-With no proof, no recorded phone call, no lawsuits filed and nothing reported to law enforcement, Legat London and the FBI took no further action.
+According to the files, the clippings and extract from the Telecommunications Act were supplied “for information only” by a redacted British law-enforcement agency, who indicated they were not taking action.

-Part two: forensics analysis of Jackson's computers
+Part two: Forensics analysis of Jackson's computers

-Part two consists of 44 pages about the forensics analysis of Jackson's computers and hard drives.
+Part two consists of 44 pages detailing the forensics analysis of Jackson's computers and hard drives.
 During investigatory raids on Jackson's properties in 2003, 16 hard drives were confiscated in total.
 What the FBI's Computer Analysis Response Team (CART) found on these hard drives was in a report addressed to Sheriff Jim Anderson, dated April 5, 2004.
 The FBI found nothing incriminating on the drives, and the computer history contained no record of accessing or searching for illegal material.
 On March 29, 2004, CART forwarded 4 DVDs to the Forensic Audio Video Image Analysis Unit (FAVIAU) with file formatting problems and requested that the files be converted to a readable format.
-Sometime after the conversion, it was noted that there were no "outstanding leads or evidence items".
+Some time after the conversion, it was noted that there were no "outstanding leads or evidence items".